 Judging the effectiveness of an endpoint security product is a subtle art, and many factors are at play when assessing how well it performs.
-To make things easier we've combined all the different results from this report into one easy-tounderstand chart.
+To make things easier we've combined all the different results from this report into one easy-to-understand chart further code to the target.
+In another case malware might run on the target for a short while before its behaviour is detected and its code is deleted or moved to a safe 'quarantine' area for future analysis.
+We take these outcomes into account when attributing points that form final ratings.